-They’re the first line treatment of non-complicated hypertension, especially when there is also heart failure, diabetes or cardiovascular disease.
-It’s also used to treat symptomatic heart failure (where it’s usually given with beta blockers) and other conditions.
-They’re also renoprotective, meaning that they protect the kidney, due to the decreased vasoconstriction of the kidney.
+They’re the first line treatment of non-complicated hypertension, especially when there is also diabetes or cardiovascular disease.
+It’s also used to treat heart failure and as secondary prevention against myocardial infarction after the patient has had one.

-- Hypotension – the initial depressor effect can be strong
+- The initial depressor effect can be strong

-- Hyperkalaemia – especially in patients who take K+-sparing diuretics
+- Especially in patients who take K+-sparing diuretics

 - Skin rash

 - K+-sparing diuretics and K+ supplements – may worsen a potential hyperkalaemia